Key Takeaways

 Metabolites of THC

-In the case of THC (delta 9-tetrahydrocannabinol, or▵9_THC), labs test for two of its metabolites: hydroxyl-THC and carboxy-THC.
+In the case of THC (delta 9-tetrahydrocannabinol, or▵9_THC), labs test for two of its metabolites: hydroxy-THC and carboxy-THC.
 These common names for the metabolites can be confusing, because:

-- The metabolites, hydroxyl-THC and carboxy-THC, are not THC; but;
+- Metabolites, hydroxyl-THC and carboxy-THC, are not THC, but;

 - both have “THC” in their names.

-This misleads many into thinking that the metabolites are THC.
+This confuses many into thinking that the metabolites are THC.
 But they are not.
 They are chemicals other than THC, which result from the body metabolizing and breaking down THC into different chemicals.

 Carboxy-THC is not psychoactive